 These figures show that even a 65 year old can obtain affordable life insurance through Transamerica.
 While this is only representative of one insurance company, it does show the potential for affordable coverage does indeed exist.

 It’s important to keep in mind that different companies have different approval policies.
 For instance, Transamerica is not one of the companies that offer approval within 24 hours; it is more likely to take between two and four weeks because they will order a report from your doctor.
-This doesn’t mean if you have a pre-existing illness you will not be approved; in fact, quite the opposite is possible.
+It is possible, with pre-exisisting conditions, that you will still be approved.

 No Exam Life Insurance for Seniors in 24 Hours or Less

 There are a couple of life insurance companies that do offer faster approval times than Transamerica.
 This is because they don’t order your medical records to approve you.
 For example Fidelity Life offers up to $250,000 of no exam life insurance for those up to age 65, and Sagicor Life offers up to $399,999 of no exam life insurance for those up to 65 as well, and you can get approved within 15 minutes right over the phone.
 Faster approval does have its pros and cons though.
 Since they don’t order your medical records, those considered higher risk do not have a chance to get approved with Fidelity or Sagicor, and pricing can be higher than that of Transamerica.
 The upside is however that if you need a policy quickly these providers can approve you very quickly.

 Why You Should Consider a Senior Life Insurance Policy

 As medical technology and our knowledge of the human body increase people are living longer and longer.
 While this may seem like a reason to not purchase a policy, the truth is that having some sort of life insurance in place will make it much easier on our children and grandchildren when we do pass away.